andre442/MLP-and-SMV-classification/README.md

 # MPL-and-SMV-classification-
- simple comparative accuracy of SVM and MPL classifiers using Heart Disease UCI Database
+ simple comparative of SVM and MPL classifiers using Heart Disease UCI Database

 The features of the dataset